bradkav/verne/README.md

 - Check all `BJK` in the code - these are comments to me...
 - Check that the notation mx, mX, etc. is consistent
 - Check out CRESST sapphire
+- For the HPC code, make sure to copy the parameters first maybe!!!

 ## General code structure

-`verne_analytic.py` is where most of the heavy-duty calculations take place.
+`verne.py` is where most of the heavy-duty calculations take place.

-Import with `import verne_analytic as VA`.

 ### Isotopes